-If you want, you can also format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. make the link bold, italicized, change the link color, etc …) using the format buttons in your WordPress visual editor menu (< there’s that internal link again! :)) …

-(You can format links if you want readers to notice them)
+(Format links if you want visitors to notice them)

-No tutorial on adding content links would be complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding links to content would be complete without showing you how to delete links that you no longer want, so let’s take care of this right now.

-To remove a link from your content, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ feature on the WordPress content editor menu as shown below
+To remove a hyperlink from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating box or the ‘Remove link’ tool on the content editor menu as shown below

-(Removing links is easy … just click a button!)
+(Removing both internal and external hyperlinks is easy … just click a button!)

 Your link will be removed …

-So far, we have looked at how to create links to content in WordPress manually using the built-in feature.
+So far, we have looked at how to create internal links to content manually using the built-in tool.

-Are there any plugins for WordPress that can do this work?
+Are there any WordPress plugins that can automate this job?

 Yes … Of course!
-As we explain in this article, there are plugins that can do almost everything you can imagine.
-And if you cannot find a plugin that does what you are looking for, one can be created for you.
+As we explain here, there are WordPress plugins for everything.
+And if you can’t find a plugin that does what you want, one can be created for you.

-Also, depending on the kind of plugins and themes installed on your website, you can benefit from additional internal linking features such as:
+Also, depending on the type of WordPress theme used on your website, you can get additional SEO benefits from internal linking features such as:

-In another article, we’ll discuss additional types of linking content in WordPress, look at the pros and cons of automating links in WordPress, and look at a number of plugins that can help you create internal links automatically on your website.
+In another article, we’ll discuss additional ways to link content in WordPress, look at the benefits and challenges of automating links in WordPress, and look at several WordPress plugins you can check out for creating internal links automatically on your website.

 (Internal linking structures for SEO.
-Screenshot image source: No Sweat WP Internal Links Lite WordPress plugin)
+Image source: No Sweat WP Internal Links Lite - WordPress plugin)

-Congratulations … now you know how easy it is to create internal links to content in your WordPress posts and pages.
+Congratulations … now you know how to easily add links to content in your WordPress posts and pages.

 "I am beyond impressed with what you have put together.
 I can tell that you put a ton of hard work into building what you have.
 You have the absolute best content on WordPress I have ever seen!" - Robert T. Jillie